Harston, Leicestershire

-The name of the village derives from the Old English hār-tūn meaning "grey stone".
-This probably implies that such a stone was used in the pre-Norman period as a boundary.

-Church
+The Church

 The Church of England church dedicated to St Michael and All Angels, the only place of worship in the village, is a Grade II* listed building.

 The oldest part appears to be the three-stage tower, probably from the earlier half of the 14th century.
 This is supported on angle buttresses.
 The chancel dates from 1871 and the nave from 1888.

 The church belongs to High Framland group of six parishes, whose rector is Rev. David Cowie.
 The Rectory is in Wymondham.